davidegat/AIRCBot/README.md

 ## Limitations

-- Supports only one channel at a time.
+Some features are not supported to avoid complexity, and for security reasons:
-- Does not handle CTCP (Client-To-Client Protocol) or DCC (Direct Client-to-Client).
+- Supports only one channel at a time, to avoid excessive exposure.
-- Requires local hosting of the LMStudio model.
+- Does not handle CTCP (Client-To-Client Protocol) or DCC (Direct Client-to-Client) connections.
-- News feed updates are limited to the "Il Sole 24 Ore" RSS feed.
+- Requires local hosting of the LMStudio model to increase privacy, but can be modified to use an external API.

 ---